-Thus, by modulating the secretion of dsRNA we revealed two insights into the intercellular transport of dsRNA: (1) oxidative damage of neurons during particular periods in development increases the amount of dsRNA and/or changes the kinds of dsRNA in circulation either because of specific enhancement of secretion or nonspecific spillage; and (2) there is a preference for the entry of neuronal dsRNA into the proximal germline.
-These temporal and/or spatial preferences for silencing could be because of unknown characteristics of the exported neuronal dsRNA (e.g., modifications, lengths, structures, etc.) that influence import or subsequent silencing - a hypothesis that is also supported by the different requirements for silencing by neuronal gfp-dsRNA compared to other sources of gfp-dsRNA.
-Alternatively, these preferences could reflect universal constraints for any extracellular dsRNA in C. elegans.
+Thus, by modulating the secretion of dsRNA from somatic cells for the first time, we gained two insights into the intercellular transport of dsRNA: (1) oxidative damage of neurons during particular periods in development increases the amount of dsRNA and/or changes the kinds of dsRNA in circulation either because of specific enhancement of secretion or nonspecific spillage; and (2) there is a preference for silencing by neuronal dsRNA in the proximal germline.
+However, the temporal and/or spatial preferences observed for silencing by both neuronal and ingested dsRNA could be because of unknown characteristics of the exported neuronal dsRNA or ingested dsRNA expressed from bacteria (e.g., modifications, lengths, structures, etc.) that influence import or subsequent silencing.
+This hypothesis is supported by the different genetic requirements reported for silencing by neuronal gfp-dsRNA compared to other sources of gfp-dsRNA.
+Alternatively, these preferences could reflect universal constraints for silencing using any extracellular dsRNA (e.g. expression patterns of factors that promote the import or processing of dsRNA).